volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 Add All load balancer domains to source origin (allow) list..

+### All Request Sections

+x-displayName: "All Request".

+### All Response Sections

+x-displayName: "All Response".

+### All Sections

+x-displayName: "All Request & Response".

 ### Allow

 Allow the request to proceed..

+### Allow Good Bots

+System flags Good Bot traffic and allow it to continue to the origin.

 ### Always Enable Captcha Challenge